systemdisgood/SpaceBongoHubMasterGame/Game/README.txt

 Your game will be here if building was correct.
+Ehehe.